How Much Does Long-Term Care Insurance Cost?

 Long-Term Care Benefit Trigger

 Your long-term care insurance benefits are typically triggered by one of the following:

 - Physical impairment requiring assistance with activities of daily living (ADL’s) such as: bathing, continence, dressing, eating, toileting and transferring.

 - Cognitive impairment such as dementia or Alzheimer’s disease.
 For example, an individual may be able to physically take care of their activities of daily living, but forget to turn off the stove or cannot remember where they live.

 What Our Customers Are Saying

-Let’s look at Indemnity Vs Reimbursement long term care insurance plans.
-There’s also a Cash Benefit plan, also described below, which is closely related to the Indemnity long-term health insurance policy.
+Let’s look at Indemnity Vs Reimbursement long-term care coverage.
+There’s also a Cash Benefit plan described below, which is closely related to the Indemnity long-term health insurance policy.
 Each type has its advantages, generally based on the needs of the insured at time of claim.